How to get an International Sailing License

-If you like this post please LIKE it on facebook or g+1 it.
+If you like this post please LIKE it on facebook.
 Thanks, it really helps us grow.

 The ICC (International Certificate of Competence) or the SLC™ (Sailing License and Credentials)

 To gain an appropriate sailing license to sail in the Mediterranean is now a simple process.

 FIRST A NOTE OF CAUTION: A Mediterranean Sailing License must also accompany a worthy sailing resume

 To put some logic to it – think about it like this: to gain an international sailing license, you must have sufficient and proper experience as a skipper on a large keelboat before a yacht charter company in a foreign country will rent you a boat of a similar size.
 Be aware of a holding a license with little sailing experience.
 While you might have a “license”, no charter company will rent you a boat without sufficient experience or a proper resume.
 You’ll simply be left on the doc holding a piece of paper or you’ll have to hire a skipper for the week.
 Yacht Charter Companies don’t merely accept a certificate or license they also require a proper sailing resume.
 Makes sense right?
 Read this article for more info on this: Why a Resume trumps a certification every time.
 At NauticEd, we are yacht charter agents also and we often see sailing licenses where the holder has little sailing experience.
 They get turned down to be able to skipper for the charter.